Martha Stewart at Barnard

 Impromptu Speech (3 minutes) | Prizes: $50 (1st place), $25 (2nd place)

 Students will receive a prompt and have 30 minutes to prepare a speech.
-(Last year's prompt was a quote by Toni Morrison: "Definitions belong to the definers, not the defined.")
+(One example of a previous year's prompt was a quote by Toni Morrison: "Definitions belong to the definers, not the defined.")